 Despite the fact that it’s the 2nd most common mineral in the Earth’s continental crust, quartz is a true wonder of nature.
-Composed of the two most common elements in our planet’s crust (oxygen and silicone), quartz fascinated both scientists and common people since ancient times.
+Composed of the two most common elements in our planet’s crust (oxygen and silicon), quartz fascinated both scientists and common people since ancient times.
 At a molecular level, it forms extremely complicated (and variable) crystals, so going into more details there would require a considerable amount of detail – entire books have been written on that sole subject.

 Quartz in itself is colorless and transparent (or translucent), but more often than not, it has some impurities.
 It’s these impurities that make it even more beautiful to look at.
 In this post, I’ll be ignoring the more practical uses of this amazing mineral and focus on aesthetics of its natural varieties (I’ll comeback with the practical uses in a post a few days from now, but just so you get an idea, quartz is absolutely crucial to the computer industry).

 Perhaps the most striking representative of the quartz ‘family’, amethyst has been known and admired since the dawn of civilization – there are references to ancient Greeks and Romans that believed it prevented you from getting drunk and intoxicated (they even made drinking vessels of it).
 Also, if you placed one in the middle of your crop, it would protect it from pests and locusts.

 There is still some debate surrounding its chemistry; it has the SiO2 composition (as every quartz variety), but the impurities that give it it’s violet color are still a topic of discussion.
 The most common possibilities are ferric iron and an interplay of iron and aluminum.

 Color can range from a light pinkish to a deep purple, and there is quite a lot of it around, especially in Brazil, where the biggest mines are (it’s also relatively abundant in South Korea and Austria).